midzer/beerbase/content/breweries/arthur-guinness-and-son/guinness-extra-stout.md

 srm: 0
 upc: 0
 ---
-GUINNESSÂ® Extra Stout is steeped in heritage - a whole costume drama in a bottle.
+GUINNESS® Extra Stout is steeped in heritage - a whole costume drama in a bottle.
 It